About Aviation Safety Technologies

 In response to this mandate, the FAA created guidelines for assessing and reporting airport conditions through the utilization of the Runway Condition Assessment Matrix (RCAM).
 The latest rev of RCAM Requirements of AC 150-5200-30 became effective on October 1, 2016.

-Our technology is operationally proven, with 13+ million landings already recorded.
+Our technology is operationally proven, with 17+ million landings already recorded.

-Boasting a decade of impeccable field operation, AST’s SafeLand™ Surface Management System is currently being used by 1,600+ commercial aircraft and is recording 6,000+ landings a day.
+Boasting more than a decade of impeccable field operation, AST’s SafeLand™ Surface Management System is currently being used by 1,600+ commercial aircraft and is recording 6,000+ landings a day.
 It has been used to aid accident and incident investigations.
 It’s been tested in scientific research within the Joint Winter Runway Friction Program (sponsored by NASA, FAA, and other research organizations).
 The reporting system is successfully operating on both Boeing and Airbus aircraft.

 There are no limitations to using this system on any aircraft, regardless of manufacturer or origin.